minjong-ha/minjong-ha.github.io/docs/_posts/2023-05-01-python-callable.markdown

     return await do_call(function, *args, **kwargs)
 ```

+It is simple function that determines whether the `function` is callable first.
+Then, it calls `do_call()` if callable.

 ## Other Usages

 When dealing the funtion calls, it is important to ensure error handling and execution management.